 Summer might be over, but the flowers aren’t.
 Fall’s favorite bloom, the showy chrysanthemum, flourishes throughout the South, particularly at one historic Alabama home.

 Bellingrath Gardens and Home in Theodore, Alabama, creates the country’s largest outdoor mum display each year.
-This year’s 53rd Annual Fall Outdoor Cascading Chrysanthemums runs now through November 19 at the estate located thirty minutes south of Mobile.
+This year’s 58th Annual Fall Outdoor Cascading Chrysanthemums runs from late October through November at the estate located thirty minutes south of Mobile.

 Stroll Bellingrath’s 65 public acres, and you’ll see thousands of mums in shades of yellow, red, bronze, lavender, and white.
 Four-foot-long cascades of blossoms grown on-site drape bridges and balconies, wrap columns, and spill from baskets and containers.